TheDizzler/DXTKGui/README.md

 >- Button - text, image, animated
 >- TexturePanel - can take a ShaderResourceView, display it, and scroll vertically
 >- Dialog Box - draggable and non-draggable; implements TexturePanel to allow text scrolling; no image (bg) loading yet;
+>- Dynamic Dialog that takes 9 images to make a variable sized dialog box
 >- Check Box - with onClickListener
 >- ListBox - with onClickListener; auto-size to content
 >- Scrollbar - now with customizable sprites!